smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 If a widget becomes visible on the display, the HMI should notify Core that the widget is activated.
 Core should then notify the app that the widget is now in HMI_FULL.
 This can be the case if the user changes the HMI to present the widget area (e.g. the home screen shows app widgets).

 Audio streaming state is not related to screens but to system's audible state.
 To limit the changes in the RPC and support backward compatibility, `audioStreamingState` should be provided to all screens of one app.
-The HMI and SDL core must make sure to send the same audio states to all screens.
+HMI and SDL core must make sure to send the same audio states to all screens.
 Example: If a media app has created a widget and then becomes audible, the media app should receive two `OnHMIStatus` notifications for both screens (main and widget) and both audio streaming states are set to `AUDIBLE`.

-The paramter system context make sense for main screens to inform an app if the user entered the menu or started VR session.
+The parameter system context makes sense for main screens to inform an app if the user entered the menu or started VR session.
 Knowing the system context of a widget may not be necessary.
 Therefore every widget's systemContext is always `MAIN`.

 #### HMI: widget screen activation